Browse just-for-you logo designs and save the ones you love!

 Enter your account email below to recieve reset instructions

 The FedEx logo is a clever text logo with an arrow hidden in the negative space between the "E" and the "X." The "F" and "E" are capitalized to break up the two words that make up the company's name.
+If there’s one thing you can learn from FedEx’s stylized text it’s that letters can do far more than just spell out your company’s name.
+The right logo fonts and details can tell a whole story about your brand at a glance.

 Use Looka's AI-powered platform to create a logo, design a website, and build a brand you love.